The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Discussion

 We have found old ages (${\sim}11$~Gyr), low metallicities ([M/H]${\sim}-0.55$) and no particular $\alpha$ enhancement ([Mg/Fe]${\sim}0.1$) in the NSC hosted by the relatively massive spiral galaxy M~74.
 We found older ages and lower metallicities in the NSC compared to results from \citeauthor{Hoyer2023b} (\citeyear{Hoyer2023b}, $8 \pm 3$~Gyr and $Z=0.012 \pm 0.006$, corresponding to [M/H]${\sim}-0.2$~dex).
 However, our results for the decomposed NSC are compatible within their large uncertainties.
 They used a different method and wavelength range (SED fitting of HST and JWST photometry, see also Sect.~\ref{sub:galaxy_nsc}).
 They did not decompose the light of the NSC from the host galaxy in the LOS, but they could spatially resolve the NSC.
 These reasons can explain the differences, as they found ages and metallicity values more similar to our results before the spectro-photometric decomposition (from the ''Original'' spectrum, in Table~\ref{tab:SP}).

 Our stellar population analysis has shown an ancient and metal-poor NSC, surrounded by a much younger and more metal-rich region of the host galaxy.
 As shown by JWST observations \citep{Hoyer2023b}, the NSC lives in a cavity with no gas or dust, while being hosted by an actively star-forming galaxy with a complex structure of gas and dust filaments.
 The cavity formed due to some processes either keeping gas and dust out of it or wiping them out of the central region (see also Sect.~\ref{sub:NSCform_host}).
 While the presence of a massive black hole in M~74 is still under debate, the presence of a low-luminosity AGN was proposed by different authors \citep[e.g.,][]{Dong2006, She2017}.
 It is also one of the possible explanations for the presence of the cavity (all gas may have been blown via AGN feedback, especially if the black-hole activity was much stronger in the past) and of the mid-infrared emission found at the center of the galaxy with JWST observations \citep{Hoyer2023b}.
 Similarly, central quiescent regions (of about 100~pc sizes), surrounded by starbursts, as well as nuclear older ages (within radii from few to ${\sim}50$~pc) than the circumnuclear regions, were previously detected in AGN hosts \citep[e.g.,][]{Marquez2025, daSilva2025}.
+Other, more unlikely explanations for the fact that no gas in an amount sufficient to trigger star formation reached the NSC in the last $\sim$8~Gyr, could be a previous overall scarcity of gas in the galaxy (not happening now since the galaxy is overall gas rich), and the lack of a clear and strong bar structure, which would help gas inflow, combined with dynamical processes making gas inflow inefficient.